marco262/my_wiki/data/onednd/subclass/hunter.md

 You gain one of the following feature options of your choice.

 ***Evasion.*** When you are subjected to an effect that lets you make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw and only half damage if you fail.
-You can't use this feature if you have the Incapacitated condition.
+You can't use this feature if you have the [[glossary:Incapacitated]] condition.

 ***Hunter's Leap.*** If an enemy you can see enters a space within 5 feet of you, you can use your Reaction to move up to half your Speed without provoking Opportunity Attacks.